News Corp unit let piracy thrive at DirecTV - paper

-LONDON A News Corp subsidiary providing security for pay-TV smartcards let piracy go unchecked at U.S. satellite broadcaster DirecTV less than a year before News Corp looked into buying the business, an Australian paper said.
+LONDON A News Corp (NWSA.O) subsidiary providing security for pay-TV smartcards let piracy to go unchecked at U.S. satellite broadcaster DirecTV DTV.O less than a year before News Corp looked into buying the business, an Australian paper said.

 The article in the Australian Financial Review, citing internal emails from NDS, added to questions over News Corp practices after reports that NDS promoted the piracy of rivals and after scandals at News Corp's British newspapers.